 - In Ōkami, the imp merchants only want to sell you something - even when you attack their bases.

 - Touhou is filled with creatures with quite nasty traits and histories, but the days of animosity between humans and youkai are long gone and the denizens of Gensoukyou are more interested in parties than following past trends.
 Even Remilia, local vampire princess who boasts about being a terror of the night, never drinks enough blood in one sitting to kill anyone and the worst thing she ever did was block the sun for a while so she could go flower viewing during the day.

 - In Shadows Of The Damned, the traveling trader Christopher is a monstrous looking creature with a Slasher Smile, who tells you he is half man, half "beast".
 When Garcia, the main character, calls him out on it, Christopher shoots back with, "you gotta look past the leath'ry exterior!
 Deep down I am a sensitive and understanding listener!"

 - He even surrounds himself with flower gardens and lamps, the latter of which keeps hell's demons away.
 How sweet!

-- A bit of a subversion occurs with the Monster in the Darkness from The Order of the Stick.
-He knows he's a monster (although even he's not sure what kind) and incredibly dangerous (he knocked one character and her horse several miles when trying to hit as lightly he could), but is so innately sweet-natured that he is horrible at being monstrous and could even be considered to be somewhat helpful to the Order of the Stick.
+- The Monster in the Darkness knows he's a monster (although even he's not sure what kind), is and incredibly dangerous (he knocked one character and her horse several miles when trying to hit as lightly he could), but is so innately sweet-natured that he is horrible at being monstrous and could even be considered to be somewhat helpful to the Order of the Stick.